-Red waste bins for solid waste management in hospital houses pharmaceutical waste.
-Disposing of pharmaceutical waste in the red bag will help mitigate – or at least minimise – risks in managing such dangerous products and lessen its environmental impact.
+Red waste bins for solid waste management in the hospital that houses pharmaceutical waste.
+Disposing of pharmaceutical waste in the red bag will help mitigate – or at least minimise – risks in managing such dangerous products and lessen their environmental impact.

 Clinical waste bins in Australia are coloured yellow.
 Here is an excerpt from our clinical waste disposal blog: